elvinaeury/Semi-supervised-kmeans-/README.md

 This project consists of the following parts:
 - creating kmeans algorithm and comparing it with that of sklearn.
 Based on lloyd approach.
 - creating kmeans ++
-- creating semi supervised kmeans ++:
+- creating semi supervised kmeans ++
-  - using pseudo labelling to classify the data between labelled and unlabelled

 - elbow method algorithm for choice of k clusters